-Are you looking for a culturally rich experience on your next adventure?
-One of the best ways to indulge in a country’s culture is undeniably by attending countries cultural celebrations, a festival, carnival or similar event.
+Are you looking for the biggest cultural celebrations around the world?
+For a culturally rich experience on your next adventure one of the best ways to indulge in a country’s culture is undeniably by attending countries cultural celebrations.
+A festival, carnival or similar event.
 They’re big, bold and a bundle of fun.
 Tourists are almost always welcome to join in.
-Here are just 7 of the best celebrations across the world.
+Here are just 7 of the best celebrations around the world.

 Mitai Maori Night, New Zealand

 It isn’t usually a massive affair.
 But that doesn’t make the Mitai Maori Night celebration any less spectacular.
 Visit a quiet New Zealand village to discover a culture still thriving to this day.
 The Maori people (maybe surprisingly) still make up for a lot of the country’s population.

 The Mitai Maori Night is a low-key event but it perhaps allows for a more authentic experience.
 Audley details how you’ll be welcomed with a traditional powhiri, before witnessing dances, a display of weaponry and the arrival of warriors upon an ancient canoe.

 You’ll also be able to sample a Maori feast, hangi.
 Towards the end of the evening, you’re able to converse with the people and learn more about their fascinating and thriving culture that is so important in New Zealand.

 Head to Delhi in the spring time for a chance to experience the burst of colour and vibrance of the Holi festival.
 Usually held in March, the ceremony ushers in the beginning of spring with a day-long celebration that involves dancing, music, parties, food.
 And, perhaps most famously, the throwing of coloured powders in the streets.